keyserfaty/time-tracker-rails/README.md

 x AdminUser -> STI

 ## Features:
-- Approval Workflow.
+x Approval Workflow.
-- SMS Sending -> link to appoval or overtime input. x Administrate admin dashboard.
+x SMS Sending -> link to appoval or overtime input. x Administrate admin dashboard.
 - Email summary to managers for approval.
 - Needs to be documented if employee did not log overtime.